leonhard-s/auraxium/docs/usage/basic/event.rst

 Event Streaming
 ===============

-The PlanetSide 2 API supports streaming of live in-game events directly to your client.
+The PlanetSide 2 API supports streaming in-game events directly to your client.

-This is useful for obtaining real-time event data, but can also be used to gain access to data that would otherwise not be available through the REST API (see the `examples`_ below).
+This is useful for obtaining real-time event data, but can also be used to gain access to data that would otherwise not be available through the REST API (see the `Examples`_ below).

 To gain access to event streaming functionality in Auraxium, you must use the :class:`auraxium.event.EventClient` class.
 This is a sub class of :class:`auraxium.Client` and still supports the full REST API.